maitrey-shroff/imgMark/README.md

 a stolen image will have a portion of the photo missing.

-This code can be run by completing the following steps in terminal: npm install
+This code can be run by completing the following steps in terminal:

+npm install

 npm run serve

-to view the application navigate to http://localhost:8080/ The "case study" page demonstrates a mock shutterstock site with images using the imgMARK watermark.
+To view the application navigate to http://localhost:8080/

+The "case study" page demonstrates a mock shutterstock site with images using the imgMARK watermark.
 Drag these images off of the page to see the punched out watermark.